Target Audience: New Graduates/Analysts

 Conclusion

 In conclusion, the effect coding method presents a valuable alternative for retirees from the USA and Canada to make well-informed decisions regarding their Latin American retirement destinations.
-By adjusting traditional quality of life indexes based on deviations in component values, this methodology offers a more tailored and balanced assessment of countries' livability factors.
+By adjusting traditional quality-of-life indices based on deviations in component values, this methodology offers a more tailored and balanced assessment of countries' livability factors.
 Through this reevaluation, retirees can gain insights into how different countries perform in key areas such as cost of living, safety, healthcare, and more, helping them prioritize their needs and preferences for a fulfilling retirement.

 As retirees navigate the options available to them, the